Note to the reader:

 Unmoderated or automated research involves unobserved tests that a participant can complete at their own pace.
 The participant interacts with the product via an online platform or software that prompts them to answer specific questions or perform specific tasks.

 The nature of this kind of test makes it easier, less expensive, and faster to run than research facilitated by a professional moderator.
-The data from unmoderated research studies tends to be quantitative rather than qualitative, although some unmoderated tests include the option for participants to provide a recorded self-narration of their actions during the test.
+The data from unmoderated research studies tends to offer quantitative insights rather than qualitative insights into user behaviors, although some unmoderated tests include the option for participants to provide a recorded self-narration of their actions during the test.

 In moderated research, a facilitator observes—either in person or remotely—as participants take part in the study.
 This real-time moderation allows researchers to adapt their script and process in response to participant actions and engagement, and also to ask follow-up questions that probe more deeply into why participants make certain choices.

-Because of the human element of introducing a facilitator, moderated tests can be more time consuming and more expensive.
+Because of the human element of introducing a facilitator, moderated tests can be a more time consuming and more expensive form of user testing.
 They can also require additional expertise and preparation since there is a specific skill set required to moderate a study effectively.
 And because the output usually includes a good deal of qualitative data, analyzing the results can also take a little more time.

 The answer to this question is, of course, “it depends.”

-The right user research method for any given study depends on a combination of factors, including which stage of product development you’re in, the nature of your research question, the types (and number) of participants you’re looking to recruit, your budget, and whether or not there’s a pandemic making in-person research particularly challenging!
+The right user research method for any given study depends on a combination of factors, including the stages of product development you’re looking for insights about, the nature of your research question, the types (and number) of participants you’re looking to recruit, and your budget.

-There are several good frameworks out there to help you choose the right method, and we cover them in-depth in the upcoming chapter on how to choose a user research method.
+There are several good frameworks out there to help you choose the right user research techniques and methods, and we cover them in-depth in the upcoming chapter on how to choose a user research method.